 Because we are a bank holding company, any purchaser of certain specified amounts of our common stock may be required to file a notice with or obtain the approval of the Federal Reserve under the BHCA, as amended, and the Change in Bank Control Act of 1978, as amended.
 Specifically, under regulations adopted by the Federal Reserve, (1) any other bank holding company may be required to obtain the approval of the Federal Reserve before acquiring 5% or more of our common stock and (2) any person may be required to file a notice with and not be disapproved by the Federal Reserve to acquire 10% or more of our common stock and will be required to file a notice with and not be disapproved by the Federal Reserve to acquire 25% or more of our common stock.
 Further, recently enacted laws impose an excise tax on a public company's repurchase of its own stock.
 There are discussions and proposed legislation to increase that excise tax.
-Increases in the excise tax on stock in the future.
+Increases in the excise tax on stock repurchases could negatively affect our current stock repurchase program and our ability to repurchase common stock in the future.